codebynishan/Sleep-Health-Project-Excel/README.md

-# Sleep Health Project Excel
+# Sleep Health Data Analysis

 ## Description
 This project focuses on analyzing sleep patterns and lifestyle factors using an Excel dataset.
 The dataset includes information such as age, gender, occupation, sleep duration, quality of sleep, physical activity, stress level, BMI, blood pressure, heart rate, daily steps, and sleep disorders.